 - Tables should be used to organize relevant data and information, not to alter the layout or style of a page.

-- Tables need a heading or table caption to provide a meaningful title for the table and properly mark when the user reaches a table on the page.
+- Tables need a table caption, which can be styled as a heading, to provide a meaningful title for the table and properly mark when the user reaches a table on the page.

 - Tables must have at least one header row or column.
 Table header rows and columns make the table easier to understand by grouping relevant data together, and help screen reader users identify where they are in the table.